 What is Montessori Education?

 Montessori is a method of education that is based on self-directed activity, hands-on learning and collaborative play.
-In Montessori classrooms children make creative choices in their learning, while the classroom and the teacher offer age-appropriate activities to guide the process.
+In Montessori classrooms children make creative choices in their learning, while the classroom and the highly trained teacher offer age-appropriate activities to guide the process.
 Children work in groups and individually to discover and explore knowledge of the world and to develop their maximum potential.

 Montessori classrooms are beautifully crafted environments designed to meet the needs of children in a specific age range.
 Dr. Maria Montessori discovered that experiential learning in this type of classroom led to a deeper understanding of language, mathematics, science, music, social interactions and much more.
 Most Montessori classrooms are secular in nature, although the Montessori educational method can be integrated successfully into a faith-based program.